peritext/ovide/README.md

 # Installation for use

-You can [test Ovide online](https://peritext.github.io/ovide/) or go the [releases](https://github.com/peritext/ovide/releases) page in order to download Ovide desktop version for your Operation System.
+You can [test Ovide online](https://peritext.github.io/ovide/) or go the [releases](https://github.com/peritext/ovide/releases) page in order to download Ovide desktop version for your Operating System.

 # Installation for development